AzharAhmed-bot/Python-code-challenges/README.md

 # must return 0
 cakes({apples: 3, flour: 300, sugar: 150, milk: 100, oil: 100}, {sugar: 500, flour: 2000, milk: 2000})
 ```

+# 20. Data Mining
+Your task is to build a model1 which can predict y-coordinate.
+You can pass tests if predicted y-coordinates are inside error margin.

+You will receive train set which should be used to build a model.
+After you build a model tests will call function predict and pass x to it.

+Error is going to be calculated with RMSE.
 ## License
 This repository is licensed under the MIT License.